luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 ## Research Objectives

 The primary research objective of this piece is to compare the two aforementioned applications in power usage.

-The more specific objectives of this study are to:
+This can be broken down into:
 - Measure and analyze the baseline power consumption of Zoom Workplace and Microsoft Teams during a video call with the camera turned off.
 - Compare the difference in power usage of Zoom Workplace and Microsoft Teams with the camera turned off versus with the camera turned on.
 - Evaluate the impact of screen sharing on the power consumption across the two different platforms.